 Sutta: 5.177

-That’s the core of Right Livelihood.
+That is the centre of Right Livelihood.

 What Wrong Livelihood Looks Like